Kickstarter Shows How It’s Trying To Put Principles Before Profits | Fastcompany | The Future Of Business

 Kickstarter CEO Yancey Strickler says that disclosing these numbers and focusing on the company’s social impact is about living up to the values that they preach.
 “If we’re saying that we want to build a more safe and equitable world, that starts in your own backyard.
 Change starts at home,” he told me.

-In 2016 Strickler’s salary was 2.33 times that of the average employee’s salary, and his total compensation (including stock and salary) was 5 times the average employee’s compensation.
+In 2016 Strickler’s salary was 2.33 times that of the average employee’s salary, and his total compensation (including stock and salary) was five times the average employee’s compensation.
 By comparison, the average tech CEO made 95 times their average employee’s pay, according to a study conducted by Mercer last year.

 Kickstarter’s demographics are also impressive: 53% of employees are women and 50% of executives are women (compared to the 12% average for executives in the tech sector reported by Fenwick & West LP in 2014).
 And 50% of the executive team is also non-white (compared to the 43% recently reported in the tech sector by the U.S. Equal Employment Opportunity Commission).